Does Fibroid Surgery Cause Infertility? 3 Reasons Not to Fear Your Procedure

 - Placental abruption, decreasing oxygen to the fetus

 With these challenges in mind, removing fibroids can actually increase one's fertility, making surgery a viable option to achieve a healthy pregnancy.

-2. Fibroid Surgery is Minimally Invasive
+2. Surgery to Remove Fibroid is Minimally Invasive

 Thankfully, removing or shrinking fibroids through surgery is most often minimally invasive and perfectly safe.
 For women considering fibroid surgery to alleviate their symptoms, these types of procedures are great options to consult with your doctor about: